adrwxyz/classic.adrw.xyz/_songs/enough.md

 layout: song
 artist: Chris Tomlin
 source: https://tabs.ultimate-guitar.com/tab/chris_tomlin/enough_chords_167481
-seo_title: "Enough | Songs | Andrew Paradi"
+seo_title: "Enough | Songs | Andrew Paradi Alexander"
-excerpt: "Enough | Songs | Andrew Paradi"
+excerpt: "Enough | Songs | Andrew Paradi Alexander"
 lyrics: |
   [Verse]
   you are my supply
   My breath of life
   Still more awesome then I know you are my reward
   Worth living for
   Still more awesome then I know

   [CHORUS:]
   All of you is more then enough for
   All of me for every thirst and every need you satisfy me with your love and All I have in you is more then enough

   [VERSE 2:]
   You're my sacrifice
   of greatest price
   still more awesome then I know your my coming king you are everything still more awesome then I know

   [REPEAT CHORUS]

   [BRIDGE:]
   More then all I want
   more then all I need
   you are more then enough for me
   More then all I know
   more then all I can see
   You are more then enough
 ---